Struggling with understanding HIPAA vs PCI Compliance? Want to make sure that your business is compliant?

 PCI compliant hosting refers to the Payment Card Industry Data Security Standard (PCI-DSS) and is often shortened to PCI Compliance.
 PCI compliance refers to a set of standards designed to keep credit card information that is accepted, processed, stored, or transmitted securely at all times.

 It started in 2006 with a Council founded by American Express, Discover, JCB International, MasterCard, and Visa Inc., who share equally in governance and execution of the work.
-Before this time, each credit card network had its own standard, making compliancy difficult for users.
+Before this time, each credit card network had its own standard, making compliance difficult for users.
 When the major Credit Card companies standardized rules to ensure data security, it greatly simplified securing Credit Card data, because it allowed businesses to track a single standard.

 PCI compliance is important not only for the ease of doing business, but it is also important to protect the customers’ data.
 There is a high price to pay for noncompliance, with fines ranging from $5,000 to $100,000 per month for the merchant and are at the discretion of the card brands and acquiring banks.

 According to a Ponemon Institute study, the average total consolidated cost of a data breach is $3.8 million.
 Each lost or stolen record costing an average $174, so even having 500 compromised payment records can cost the merchant over $75,000 in liability.
+And after that, you could face a PCI DSS audit from a qualified security assessor (QSA).

 So, if you can’t do it for your customers, do it for yourself.